Harmonic Maa{\ss}-Jacobi forms of degree 1 with higher rank indices: Introduction

 The theory of holomorphic Jacobi forms was developed by Eichler and Zagier in the course of their work on the Saito-Kurokawa conjecture \cite{EZ85}.
 Later Berndt and Schmidt initiated a theory of real analytic Jacobi forms \cite{BS98}, which was developed further by Pitale \cite{Pi09}.
 In the real analytic case, holomorphicity is replaced by the requirement that the forms be eigenfunctions of the Casimir operator, a third order operator which generates the center of the algebra of invariant operators \cite{BCR10}.

 Bringmann and Richter studied harmonic Maa\ss-Jacobi forms in the sense of Pitale \cite{BR10}, but with a weak growth condition that includes the $\mu$-function discovered by Zwegers.
 Zwegers had used this function in \cite{Zw02} to understand the hitherto mysterious mock modular forms discovered by Ramanujan in the early~20$^\textrm{th}$ century.
-His work has been the focus of intense interest, having applications to mock theta functions \cite{Ono08}, combinatorics \cite{Br08_1, BL09, BGM09, BZ10}, and physics \cite{MO10}.
+His work has been the focus of intense interest, having applications to mock theta functions, combinatorics, and physics.

-Zwegers has just generalized the $\mu$-function to higher Jacobi forms \cite{Zw10}, by demonstrating the modularity of the multivariable Appell functions arising from certain character formulas for Lie superalgebras \cite{KW94, KW01, STT05}.
-It may be that these functions will have an impact comparable to that of the $\mu$-function.
+Dabholkar, Murthy, and Zagier discovered deep connections between Jacobi forms and the state-counting properties of quantum black holes \cite{DMZ11}.
+Since they begin with meromorphic Siegel modular forms, they need only study a very special class of Maa\ss-Jacobi forms: those which are semi-holomorphic.
+Semi-holomorphic forms also appeared as ``Fourier Jacobi coefficients'' of particular Siegel Maass forms \cite{BRR12}.
+This illustrates the importance of focusing particular attention on such forms.

-Mock modular forms are the holomorphic parts of harmonic Maa\ss\ forms.
-Together with real analytic Jacobi forms of degree~1 and rank~1, they have received considerable attention over the past decade; see for example \cite{GZ98} and the references above.
-Recently Zagier defined a {\em mixed mock modular form\/} to be the product of a mock modular form and a holomorphic modular form \cite{Za09}.
-These developments suggest the need for a precise definition of harmonic weak Jacobi forms of higher rank, along with a ``mixed mock'' version of this definition capturing the essential features of mixed mock modular forms.
+Zwegers generalized the $\mu$-function to higher Jacobi forms \cite{Zw10} by demonstrating the modularity of the completed multivariable Appell functions arising from certain character formulas for Lie superalgebras \cite{KW94, KW01, STT05}.
+Semi-holomorphic forms do not include the $\mu$-function, so it is necessary to consider the more general of notion of H-harmonicity introduced in \cite{BRRZ11} in the rank~1 case.
+It is founded on a Laplace-like operator acting on the elliptic variable of a Maa\ss-Jacobi form.